-8. RESEARCH METHODOLOGY.
+6. RESEARCH METHODOLOGY.
 The methodology which is used for carrying out the research is as follows:

-Research Design: The study is related to changing buying behaviour of consumers in organized retail as well as in un-organised retail in select area of suburb of western India.
-The studies made to know the changing buying behaviour of consumers.
+Research Design: The study is related to changing buying behavior of consumers in organized retail as well as in un-organized retail in select area Pune City.
+The studies made to know the changing buying behavior of consumers.
 The data related to study is collected through structured questionnaires from customers who were visiting organized retail as well as unorganized retail (Mom and Pop stores).
-The study includes 3 months period from February 2010 to April 2010.
+The study includes 3 months period from April 2010 to July 2010.
 The data is collected from approx 500 respondents and for analyzing the data percentage methods, chi square tests and other statistical tools related to data are used.

-Data Collection Method: The data is collected through structured questionnaires from customers who are visiting organized retail as well as unorganized retail by using multistage-convenience method.
+Data Collection Method:

+The data is collected through structured questionnaires from customers who are visiting organized retail as well as unorganized retail by using multistage- convenience method.
 This is like cluster sampling, but with several stages of sampling and sub-sampling.
 This method is usually used in large-scale population surveys.
 For research work primary as well as secondary data were used for collection of information.
 Research was broadly classified into two sections.
-First part was detailed study of various HR policy formulation & its implications and Second part were how these strategy have affected employees of various categories of IT industry i.e. employees, management and society.

-Primary data:-
+Primary data

 The primary data were collected by direct interaction with individuals on a one to one basis.
 The benefits of these approaches include richness of data and deeper insight into the phenomena under study.
-Primary data collection has been through interviewing and questionnaires to all types of target samples (urban and rural,) also on the basis of questionnaire and observing the socio-economic, living and working aspects of the sample in their behavioral pattern.
+Primary data collection has been through interviewing and questionnaires to all types of target samples (urban and semi-urban) also on the basis of questionnaire and observing the socio-economic, living and working aspects of the sample in their behavioral pattern.
 The data were also collected through discussion with samples and experts from this field.
-The main methods of collecting data thus are a combination of questionnaire and interview.
+The main methods of collecting data thus are a combination of questionnaire and personal interview.

-Secondary data:-
+Secondary data

-Secondary data has been collected through a wide range of written materials. e.g. to understand the philosophy of consumer behaviour.
+Secondary data has been collected through a wide range of written materials. e.g. to understand the philosophy of consumer behavior.
 These include research papers, articles in various magazines and journals, annual reports of the Govt of India, etc. Other sources used for collecting data are downloads from companies' websites, newspaper reports, technical and trade journal, books, magazines.
 The remaining statistical part of this study is derived from secondary sources like the publications of the Registrar, Census of India, Government of India, New Delhi; Commerce Ministry, Government of India, Indian Council for Research on International Economic Relations (ICRIER), retail report 2008, Government of India, Marketing white Book 2009-2010, National Sampling survey and Internet etc.